 - Counseling Services for individual counseling, access to support groups, and education on appropriate conduct.

-- Office of Student Affairs to arrange protective measures such as a campus safety escort, residence hall/room change, or no-contact order.
+- Office of Student Life to arrange protective measures such as a campus safety escort, residence hall/room change, or no-contact order.

-- Center for Academic Success (formerly Student Academic Services) to arrange temporary academic accommodations such as excused absences, extended deadlines, or incompletes.
+- Center for Academic Success to arrange temporary academic accommodations such as excused absences, extended deadlines, or incompletes.

 - Provost’s Office to request that a faculty member be counseled about appropriate conduct and communication.